-- Agenda times are approximate only. - Public comment is limited to 5 minutes per person.
+- Agenda times are approximate only. - Generally, public comment is limited to 5 minutes per person or 3 minutes if a public hearing has been held on your topic.
+The last public comment session of the meeting is limited to 3 minutes per person.
 The Chair has the discretion at the beginning of the comment period to change this.